mchamoudadev/nextjs-getting-started/README.md

 - If you find the type checking too strict or it’s providing unwanted noise, you can adjust the `"strict": false` setting in the `tsconfig.json` file.
 - If you've specific files or directories you don't want TypeScript to check, you can adjust or add them to the `"exclude"` array in `tsconfig.json`.

+to generate random secret number you can use

+openssl rand -base64 32